about our tRAINERS

 Kevin Reeder, PhD has worked with Treatment Innovations since 2008 as a trainer and consultant.
-He currently serves as the clinical consultant for the residential PTSD program of the Central Arkansas Veterans Healthcare System.
+He currently serves as the PTSD-SUD specialist at the Central Arkansas Veterans Healthcare System.
 In 2008 the Arkansas Psychological Association named him Medical Center Psychologist of the Year.
 He is involved in the planning and provision of treatment for veterans in the residential program where he provides individual and group therapy.
 He specializes in the provision of treatment services for veterans dually diagnosed with PTSD and substance use disorders.
 He has used Seeking Safety wiith veteran populations in both outpatient and residential treatment settings for the past seven years.
 A veteran of the United States Marine Corps, he completed his pre- doctoral internship at the VA Tennessee Valley Veterans Healthcare System in Nashville, Tennessee.
 He completed his postdoctoral residency at the Veterans Affairs Medical Center in Kansas City, Missouri.
 His clinical interests include PTSD, substance abuse, and readjustment issues of returning veterans.
 He is based in Little Rock, AR.
 For details, see his complete resume.

 Gabriella Grant, MA, trains professionals in the social services on an array of topics, including trauma, substance abuse, PTSD, eating disorders, problem gambling, domestic violence, sexual assault and child abuse.
 She has provided training and consultation for Treatment Innovations since 2009, and conducts Seeking Safety in a community setting.
 Her connection to Seeking Safety began in 2006, when she oversaw a statewide project in California to increase access to domestic violence shelters by women with mental health and/or substance abuse issues.; as part of that project, she coordinated the training on Seeking Safety and helped guide and evaluate its implementation within domestic violence shelters.
 She has worked with criminal justice agencies, the courts, social service agencies and public health departments.
 As a trained policy analyst, Ms. Grant looks at how understanding the neurobiological effects of trauma, safety and coping can be adapted for effective programming, staff training and policies and procedures to create a therapeutically beneficial milieu for a variety of treatment modalities and outcomes.
 Her background includes heading the nation's first community corrections-based victim advocacy program for the Maryland Division of Parole and Probation, [1996-1999] and running a three-year project funded by the California Department of Public Health to increase access to domestic violence shelters by women with mental health and/or substance abuse issues [2006-2009].
 She has a bachelors' degree from Amherst College, a Latin teaching certificate from the Pontifical Gregorian University in Rome, Italy, and a master's degree in public policy from the Johns Hopkins University.
 She has taught at the primary, secondary and university levels and has trained professionals, advocates and consumers in a wide variety of settings.
 Ms. Grant is the director of the California Center of Excellence for Trauma Informed Care, located in Santa Cruz, California, overseeing the Center’s research, program and professional development as well as policy analysis activities.
 For details, see her complete resume.